awsdocs/amazon-pinpoint-user-guide/doc-source/message-templates-personalizing.md

 1. Repeat the preceding step for each message variable that you want to add\.

 1. \(Optional\) To specify a default value for a message variable, expand the **Default personalization values** section\.
 Then, in the list of variables, enter the default value that you want to use for the variable\.

+   Although this step is optional, we recommend that you do this for each variable in the template\.

 1. When you finish, do one of the following:
    + If you added message variables to a new template, choose **Create**\.